 Cybersecurity

 Ransomware can damage businesses of all sizes.
-The effects of this type of cyber attack can bring operations to a halt, hurt your bottom line and even drag your company’s reputation down.
-This type of malware hits your organization in a few different ways and can come from diverse sources, so it’s crucial to stay on top of it.
+The effects of this type of cyberattack can bring operations to a halt, hurt your bottom line and even drag your company’s reputation down.
+The malware hits your organization in a few different ways and can come from diverse sources, so it’s crucial to stay on top of it.

-If you have concerns about ransomware or security threats against your business, contact us online or call us at 717.833.2866 to talk with an expert.
+If you have concerns about ransomware or security threats against your business, contact Kirbtech online to get in touch with an expert.

 The process relies on encryption, which is necessary for most modern security strategies to protect data from unauthorized users.
 Encrypting a file generates a pair of keys.
 One of these is a decryption key, which becomes the only way to access the file.
 Ransomware hackers use this technology maliciously to block the victim’s access to their files.